pvdz/preval/tests/cases/normalize/expressions/assignments/while/auto_ident_new_prop_s-seq.md

 ## Todos triggered

-- (todo) Support this node type in isFree: NewExpression
+- (todo) Support referencing this builtin in isFree: $
 - (todo) do we want to support NewExpression as expression statement in free loops?
 - (todo) do we want to support ObjectExpression as expression statement in free loops?
+- (todo) objects in isFree check

 ## Globals